Fashionably Late (EP): Promotion

 Amongst various songs, XO performed the song "Ponytail" on their 2025 school tour.
-XO then performed "Ponytail" on the CBBC live magazine series Saturday Mash-Up!.
-They also embarked on their first headline tour across the United Kingdom in October 2025 in promotion of the EP.
-In May 2026, they will once again tour across the United Kingdom, this time with the Fashionably Late Tour.
+They then performed "Ponytail" on the CBBC live magazine series Saturday Mash-Up!.
+XO also embarked on their first headline tour across the United Kingdom in October 2025 in promotion of the EP.
+In May 2026, they were set to once again tour across the United Kingdom with the Fashionably Late Tour.
+However, after the release of their single "Headline", they announced that they would be releasing a second EP, Need to Know (2026).
+Set for an October 2026 release, the Fashionably Late Tour was retooled into the Need to Know Tour and was rescheduled for November 2026.

 Critical reception

 Fame described the EP as "loud, messy, and gloriously unfiltered" and "exactly what pop's been missing".
 They also appreciated the rollout of XO's debut project, noting that it was not a "polished girlband rollout", but a "full-body rush".
+In a further review, they agreed with what they initially said of the project, billing it a "six-track blast of attitude, harmony, and girl-gang energy that instantly cements them as Britain's next breakout force".
 CelebMix called Fashionably Late "bold, raw, unapologetic, and refreshingly offbeat" and found that it gave an authentic snapshot of the member's lives and personalities.